 ARDMORE, Okla. — Two Noble Research Institute pasture and range consultants have been selected to serve on Society for Range Management (SRM) boards of directors.

 Jeff Goodwin was chosen as a director on the national board, and Rob Cook was elected to the Oklahoma section board.
 Both will serve until 2019.

-"This is quite an accomplishment for Jeff and Rob," said Billy Cook, Ph.D., Noble Foundation Agricultural Division director.
+"This is quite an accomplishment for Jeff and Rob," said Billy Cook, Ph.D., Noble Research Institute Agricultural Division director.
 "It's a testament to their professionalism and the respect their peers have for them.
 They are both knowledgeable advocates for rangeland management issues and are effective in communicating those issues to producers and others in the agriculture industry."

 "The Society for Range Management fosters and promotes science-based solutions that address the many issues affecting our native rangelands globally," Goodwin said.
 "I am proud and honored to have a small role in this process and do my part."

 Rob Cook joined the Noble Research Institute in 2015 after working as a Natural Resources Conservation Service rangeland specialist for 11 years.